dalenewman/Transformalize/README.md

 #### Banana

-Banana offers interactive dashboards based on SOLR indexes.
+Similar to Kibana, Banana offers interactive dashboards.
+However, it's works against SOLR indexes instead of Elasticsearch.
 Here's a quick 20 second video:

 [![NorthWind in Banana](Files/northwind-in-banana-youtube.png)](https://youtu.be/59t5HJRsv_4 "Northwind in Banana")

-### Leveraging SQL Server Analysis Services (SSAS) & Excel*
+### Leveraging SQL Server [Analysis Services](https://en.wikipedia.org/wiki/Microsoft_Analysis_Services) (SSAS) & Excel*

 This section demonstrates loading the data into a *SSAS* cube and browsing it with Excel.
 To follow along, you'll need a local instance of Analysis Services, and Excel.

-The SSAS provider only works with SQL Server, so first make a database called `TflNorthWind`, and then modify the *NorthWind.xml* arrangement to output to SQL Server instead of SQLite:
+The SSAS provider only works with a SQL Server input, so first make a database called `TflNorthWind`, and then modify the *NorthWind.xml* arrangement to output to SQL Server instead of SQLite: